0llirocks/cvss-suite/README.md

 ## Known Issues

-Currently it is not possible to leave a attribute blank instead of ND/X. If you don't have a value for a attribute, please use ND/X instead.
+Currently it is not possible to leave an attribute blank instead of ND/X. If you don't have a value for an attribute, please use ND/X instead.

 Because the documentation isn't clear on how to calculate the score if Modified Scope (CVSS 3.0 Environmental) is not defined, Modified Scope has to have a valid value (S/U).